Martinsodis96/JPA_system/README.md

 # JPA_system

-JPA system with CRUD functiality used against a MySQL database.
+JPA system with CRUD functionality used against a MySQL database.